Do you like maths, physics, and technology, and enjoy working with machines? If yes, Mechanical Engineering is the right career for you.

 From the food container in your kitchen to the train to ride to work, these versatile professionals are behind the innovative technologies that make our day-to-day life simple and convenient.

-Furthermore, they are involved in addressing critical challenges countries face related to climate change, supply chain issues, and increasing environmental pollution.
+Furthermore, they address critical challenges countries face related to climate change, supply chain issues, and increasing environmental pollution.

-The rising demand to innovate sustainable energy fields in aerospace, biomedical, environmental, AI, and Nanotechnology project future growth along with diverse and ample employment opportunities for Mechanical Engineers.
+The rising demand to innovate sustainable energy fields in aerospace, biomedical, environmental, AI, and Nanotechnology projects future growth along with diverse and ample employment opportunities for Mechanical Engineers.

-According to the Labour Market, the number of workers in this profession is expected to grow moderately, reaching 28,800 by 2026.
+According to the Labour Market, the number of workers in this profession will grow moderately, reaching 28,800 by 2026.

-Around 92% of Mechanical Engineers work full-time hours for an average of 45 hours a week.
+Around 92% of Mechanical Engineers work 45 hours a week full-time.
 (All other jobs average: 44 hours per week).

 Professional, scientific and technical services: 27.4%